MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-ForeignConnector.md

 - AddressSpaceType: The address space type may be SMTP, X400, or any other text string.
 If you omit the address space type, an SMTP address space type is assumed.

 - AddressSpace: For SMTP address space types, the address space that you enter must be RFC 1035-compliant.
-For example, \*, \*.com, and \*.contoso.com are permitted, but \*contoso.com isn't permitted.
+For example, `*`, `*.com`, and `*.contoso.com` are valid, but `*contoso.com` isn't valid.
 For X.400 address space types, the address space that you enter must be RFC 1685-compliant, such as o=MySite;p=MyOrg;a=adatum;c=us.
 For all other values of address type, you can enter any text for the address space.

 - AddressSpaceCost : The valid input range for the cost is from 1 through 100.
 A lower cost indicates a better route.
 If you omit the address space cost, a cost of 1 is assumed.
 If you enter a non-SMTP address space that contains a semicolon (;), you must specify the address space cost.